MicrosoftDocs/learn/learn-pr/azure/protect-virtual-desktop-deployment-azure-firewall/includes/3-exercise-set-up-host-pool.md

 At this point, the virtual machine should be registered as a session host for the host pool.
 To verify it's registered, let's sign into the portal and check the VM in the host pool.

-1. In the Azure portal, search for or select **Windows Virtual Desktop**.
+1. In the Azure portal, search for or select **Azure Virtual Desktop**.
 1. Select **Host pools** > **learn-host-pool**.
 1. In the center pane, under **Virtual machines**, select **Total machines**.
 :::image type="content" source="../media/3-host-pool-overview-vms.png" alt-text="Screenshot that shows the host pool overview page with the total machines button in the center pane.":::